FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

                 rowAction: true
 ```

-And add the following configuration to link the entity to its edition form :
+And add the following configuration to link the entity to its edition form:
 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/custom_entities.yml
 custom_entities: